Yana-Koroliuk/library-servlet/README.md

 ## Help

-Ask questions at https://t.me/Koroliuk_Yana and post issues on GitHub.
+Ask questions at [Yana Koroliuk](https://t.me/Koroliuk_Yana) and post issues on GitHub.

 ## LicenseGNU

 Don't forget about licence.
-This program is GNU General Public licensed.
+This program is GPL General Public licensed.